RENCI/opal-frontend/README.md

 Execute `npm ci` to install locked dependencies, and `npm run build` to build a production bundle.
 The bundle will be exported to the `dist` directory and can be served as static files from a webserver.

 There are Make targets for the remainder of the deployment actions that involve Docker and interface with the host VMs.
 Be sure `IMAGE` and `TAG` are defined in `.env` to run the remaining commands.
+While these variables are mostly used in the CI workflow, note that `TAG` also gets rendered in the UI.

 The first make target to know is `make help`, which shows the following list of all targets.
 ```bash